 Learn in an interactive environment to solve real-life problems that involves taking action, developing practical and creative strategies to deal with pressing issues.

 Offer on a two-year part-time basis with classes on weekends.
-Classes are scheduled on both Saturdays and Sundays, from 9:00 am – 5:30 pm.
-A typical course involves 4-day class contact.
+Classes are scheduled on both Saturdays and Sundays, from 9:00 am – 6:00 pm.
+A typical course involves 5-day class contact (from 2021-22 academic year).

 Professional HR Network